python/cpython/Doc/documenting/markup.rst

 The following roles create cross-references to C-language constructs if they are defined in the API documentation:

-.. describe:: cdata
+.. describe:: c:data

    The name of a C-language variable.

-.. describe:: cfunc
+.. describe:: c:func

    The name of a C-language function.
 Should include trailing parentheses.

-.. describe:: cmacro
+.. describe:: c:macro

    The name of a "simple" C macro, as defined above.

-.. describe:: ctype
+.. describe:: c:type

    The name of a C-language type.

+.. describe:: c:member

+   The name of a C type member, as defined above.

 The following role does possibly create a cross-reference, but does not refer